arzola/oop-game/README.md

 Switch to the repo's directory and run `composer install`

+### Run the tests

+Remember you should complete the group 1 tests first `vendor/bin/phpunit tests --colors=auto --group 1`

+If you have some extra time you can try to solve group 2 for extra points `vendor/bin/phpunit tests --colors=auto --group 2`

 Run the test suite: `vendor/bin/phpunit tests --colors=auto`

-Remember that you can filter the tests file by file `vendor/bin/phpunit tests --colors=auto --filter ComputerTest`

 Fix the code so that all tests pass.
 Do not change any of the tests.
 Additional details about the exercise below.